WalletWasabi/WalletWasabi/README.md

 dotnet run
 ```

-Run the app once, it will generate your configuration file, called `Config.json`, then open it:
+It will generate your configuration file, called `Config.json`, then open it:

 ```
-dotnet run
 gedit Config.json
 ```